defi-ventures/BlockX-chain/x/evm/atlas/atlas-v0.3.1.md

     }
     ```

-9. Set the Ethermint `AnteHandler` to support EVM transactions.
+9. Set the Tokn `AnteHandler` to support EVM transactions.
 Note,
 the default `AnteHandler` provided by the `x/evm` module depends on the `x/auth` and `x/supply`
 modules.